Managing software complexity

 Complexity itself can manifest in various ways.

-thing you actually intended to change but also had to change several other things along with it, this is probably one
+actually intended to change but also had to change several other things along with it, this is probably one indication of a complex system.

 Minimizing those makes our systems easier to change and understand.

-From my experience, showing anonymized real-world examples of what went wrong, followed by an open discussion and checking
+From my experience, showing anonymized real-world examples of what went wrong followed by an open discussion and checking

-if the suggested practices could have avoided this, works best and keeps things fact-oriented and open for feedback
+if the suggested practices could have avoided this, works best and keeps things fact-oriented and open for feedback and improvements.

-and hopefully get you back some time for developing the interesting features that your company needs instead of spending
+and hopefully get you back some time for developing the interesting features that your company needs instead of spending too much time on support and

-too much time on support and figuring out what the system does.
+figuring out what the system does.

 This can be as simple as using descriptive names for variables, enforcing formatting in the code base, documenting